0xbtk/portfolio/README.md

 I am always open to feedback, suggestions, or collaboration opportunities.
 If you have any questions, ideas, or improvements for this portfolio, please don't hesitate to reach out to me.

+## Acknowledgement

+This portfolio template was originally made by [WhitehatDiary](https://twitter.com/WhitehatDiary), with some modifications implemented by me based on my requirements.

 ## Contacts

 I am available for smart contract security audits.
 Reach out to me on: